Abe Fellowship for Journalists

 - The program provides support for six weeks in Japan or the United States.
 The term may be divided between the principal destination and another country.
 For example, for Americans, four weeks in Japan and two weeks in another country in the region, and for Japanese, four weeks in the United States and two weeks in Canada or Mexico.

-- The maximum stipend is $25,600, which includes one roundtrip air ticket, $500 to prepare for overseas fieldwork, and support for interpretation based on requests.
+- The stipend is $23,500, which includes one round-trip air ticket, funds to prepare for overseas fieldwork, and support for interpretation.
 Fellows may receive salary from their employers, but cannot carry out assignments while on the award.

 In the US: